gmartins-dev/seller-console/README.md

 ## 📋 Overview

-Seller Console is a lightweight yet powerful CRM application designed for sales teams to efficiently manage leads and convert them into opportunities.
+Seller Console is a powerful CRM application designed for sales teams to efficiently manage leads and convert them into opportunities.
 Built with modern web technologies and best practices, it provides a seamless experience across all devices.

 ## 🌟 Live Demo